Wildwood Farms Community Garden

 History of the Garden

-Since March 2011, the City of Wildwood has offered a community garden for Wildwood residents.
-The community garden movement has been gaining ground throughout the country and, after meetings held by the city to gauge interest, it was determined there was substantial support for developing such in Wildwood.
-The city wanted to encourage this type of community activity, thus the Department of Planning, with the approval of City Council, constructed the infrastructure for the garden to grow.
+The community garden movement has been gaining ground throughout the country and, after meetings held by the City to gauge interest, it was determined there was substantial support for developing such in Wildwood.
+The City wanted to encourage this type of community activity, thus the Department of Planning, with the approval of City Council, constructed the infrastructure for the first Wildwood Farms Community Garden in 2011.